Delhi govt launches month-long campaign to reduce vehicular emissions | Science-Environment

 As many as 2,500 civil defence volunteers will be deployed in two shifts of 8 am to 2 pm and 2 pm to 8 pm across 100 traffic junctions in the city for the campaign.

-According to officials, these civil defence volunteers will hand out pamphlets carrying information on Chief Minister Arvind Kejriwal's three appeals to the public.
+According to officials, these civil defence volunteers will hand out pamphlets carrying information on Chief Minister Kejriwal's three appeals to the people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)